Quintana Roo: Archaeological findings

 Ancient human remains have been discovered in a system of submerged caves and sinkholes in the Tulum area of Quintana Roo.
 To date, a total of nine skeletons have been found in these caves, including one of the oldest human skeletons found on the American continent.
 In 2016, underwater archaeological exploration of a cave known as Chan Hol found a skeleton of a female who lived in the region at least 9,900 years ago, during the Paleo-Indian period.
 Dating revealed that the skeleton was probably about 30 years old at the time of death.
-According to craniometric measurements, the skull is believed to conform to the mesocephalic pattern, like three other skulls found in Tulum caves.
 Three different scars on the skull of the woman showed that she was hit with something hard and her skull bones were broken.
 Her skull also had crater-like deformations and tissue deformities that appeared to be caused by a bacterial relative of syphilis.

 According to study lead researcher Wolfgang Stinnesbeck, "It really looks as if this woman had a very hard time and an extremely unhappy end of her life.
-Obviously, this is speculative, but given the traumas and the pathological deformations on her skull, it appears a likely scenario that she may have been expelled from her group and was killed in the cave, or was left in the cave to die there”.
+Obviously, this is speculative, but given the traumas and the pathological deformations on her skull, it appears a likely scenario that she may have been expelled from her group and was killed in the cave, or was left in the cave to die there".

 The skeleton found by the 2016 exploration was 140 m away from a site where a previous expedition found human remains known as Chan Hol 2.
-Although archaeologists assumed the 2016 expedition had re-discovered Chan Hol 2, Stinnesbeck concluded that the two skeletons represent different individuals.
+Although archaeologists assumed the 2016 expedition had rediscovered Chan Hol 2, Stinnesbeck concluded that the two skeletons represent different individuals.

-Due to their distinctive features, study co-researcher Samuel Rennie suggest the existence of at least two morphologically diverse groups of people living separately in Mexico during the transition from Pleistocene to Holocene.
+Due to their distinctive features, study co-researcher Samuel Rennie suggested the existence of at least two morphologically diverse groups of people living separately in Mexico during the transition from Pleistocene to Holocene.